-Smart watch adoption is still very low.
+Smartwatch adoption is still very low.
 Some industries or audiences are more likely than others to wear these devices including medical events, tech events with early adopters, or sporting events where runners are well equipped.
-Thinking through your mobile strategy to include smart watches can help position your event as a market leader in technology consumption, and educate your audience on new ways of sharing the event experience.
+Thinking through your mobile strategy to include smartwatches can help position your event as a market leader in technology consumption, and educate your audience on new ways of sharing the event experience.
 YOU make the call.

 Can I still use an event app?

-An native event app typically works offline, but it needs internet on a regular basis to update its content.
+A native event app typically works offline, but it needs internet on a regular basis to update its content.
 Hotels and venues have received the message that if they are not able to provide good connectivity, they lose business.
 Organizers are now very educated about the situation: forecasting the bandwidth and the number of simultaneous connections, given that their audience is likely to bring 1.57 devices.
 Given the engagement or type of media you are likely to deal with, your bandwidth becomes key.
 Now, there are still some, let’s call them exotic, locations where this doesn’t apply, and a couple of 4G relays won’t do the trick.
 Thankfully, there are solutions to allow your app to work offline:

 Event apps are a vital element in any overall marketing strategy that includes events.
 They bring value to an event for organizers, sponsors, and participants alike.

-The primary goal of any event app is to better serve your attendees by delivering up-to-date information, enabling unique interactions and stimulating attendee engagement.
+The primary goal of any event app is to better serve your attendees by delivering up-to-date information, enabling unique interactions, and stimulating attendee engagement.

 Next, an event app brings unique opportunities to provide extra visibility for event sponsors and includes monetization features such as lead capturing for exhibitors.

-Most importantly, an event app is also a “sending device”, capable of capturing valuable data before, during and after the event.
+Most importantly, an event app is also a “sensing device”, capable of capturing valuable data before, during, and after the event.
 This data allows event organizers to monitor the health of the event in real-time, get feedback from attendees and measure overall attendee satisfaction.
 By aggregating and weighing all this data, event organizers can make their event ROI tangible and use it to benchmark their events against preset goals.

 Furthermore, the event app can provide valuable data which is synchronized to a CRM or marketing automation database, helping organizations to learn more about their prospects and customers based on activity during the event.